NaMoAr/FinancialManagement/README.md

 Desgin Patterns:

-Proxy Design Pattern:
-Information on account history will be stored on text documents, to prevent many write operations to the file we will use a proxy ostream to store all changes to the account history when the user is finished using the program.

-Singleton Design Pattern:
-All accounts are to be stored together, in order to ensure this is the case we will utilize the singleton design pattern to create a list of all customers that is traversed for removal creation and access of accounts.

-Strategy Design Pattwrn:
-The customerList can exist in a variety of file formats, in order to read and save this variety of formats we can use a strategy object to determine which file type is present / desired and construct the correct output or read the input properly.
+Proxy Design Pattern: Used to minimize the amount of communication needed for the application to update account history.
+An ostream proxy will store information as needed and will update the history file when the user closes the program.

+Singleton Design Pattern: Used to store accounts in a list that can be accessed by customers and changed by the administrators.

+Strategy Design Pattern: Used to save the information of each account into a variety of files.
+One will be a .csv file that loads all account information into the program upon launch, and the other will be a .txt file written in a way that makes it easier for an administrator to read.

 ## Class Diagram

 ![FinalVersionOMT](https://user-images.githubusercontent.com/59351131/90815522-af02c480-e2df-11ea-977e-b885bd6c2b9f.png)